 We'll give you a brief rundown here.

-U.S. immigration laws provide limited ways for a person to get a green card.
-The most commonly used ones include asylum (for people who fear persecution in their home country), family reunification (for close relatives of U.S. citizens and permanent residents), and employment (in most cases, conditioned on the U.S. employer being unable to find U.S. workers who are qualified, willing, and able to take the job).
+U.S. immigration law provides limited ways for a person to get a green card.
+The most commonly used ones include asylum (for people who fear persecution in their home country), family reunification (for close relatives, mainly husbands or wives, parents, and children of U.S. citizens and lawful permanent residents), and employment (in most cases, conditioned on a job offer from a U.S. employer who is willing to offer sponsorship and take on the task of proving that it couldn't find U.S. workers who were qualified, willing, and able to take the job).

 Immediate relatives of U.S. citizens (spouses, parents, and unmarried children under 21) who entered the U.S. legally (as you did with the F-1 visa), for example, can apply for a green card using the Adjustment of Status procedure regardless of whether they're out of status when they apply.

-People granted asylum can also adjust status, even if they entered the U.S. illegally or spent time out of status.
+People granted asylum can also adjust status, even if they entered the U.S. illegally or spent time here out of status.

 Employment-based applicants who have spent no more than 180 days out of status in the U.S. are eligible for AOS.

 Most other people, however, cannot use AOS, but must instead apply for their green card using a process called consular processing.
 That involves attending their visa (green card) interview at a U.S. embassy or consulate in their home country.
 And that can create problems, as described next.